BarberAlec/ARMEmulator/README.md

 Features:

- - [X] Basic instructions such as ADD AND and EOR
+ - [X] Fundemental instructions such as ADD AND and EOR

  - [X] Labels and Branching with B